-Switch the locator or transmitter on by pressing the key.
-To switch the locator or transmitter off, press and hold the key until the screen blanks off.
+Switch the locator or transmitter on by pressing the wey.

+To switch the locator or transmitter off, press and hold the we write the key until the screen blanks off.

 NOTE: The locator will automatically power off after 5 minutes if no keys are pressed.